strategy-coach/spry/support/assurance/e2e-prime/README.md

 # setup symlink to Spry stdlib
 ./spryctl.ts init               # only required once, creates `sqlpage/sqlpage.json` and `src/spry` symlink

-# spryctl.ts lets you perform different functions
+# Housekeeping
+./spryctl.ts clean
 ./spryctl.ts help
-./spryctl.ts dev                # launch SQLpage binary and reload SQLite content on file changes

-# informational
+# Listing and inspection
-./spryctl.ts ls                 # TODO: list all candidate sqlpage_files content files and if there are any annotation errors ./spryctl.ts ls ann             # list all candidate sqlpage_files that have been annotated with `@spry.*` or `@route.*` ./spryctl.ts ls cap-execs       # list all capturable executables ./spryctl.ts ls --tree          # TODO: list all candidate sqlpage_files content files as a tree ./spryctl.ts ls head            # list names of files which will generate SQL DDL/DML for "init" operations that go before sqlpage_files inserts
+./spryctl.ts ls                 # TODO: list all candidate sqlpage_files content files and if there are any annotation errors ./spryctl.ts ls ann             # list all candidate sqlpage_files that have been annotated with `@spry.*` or `@route.*` ./spryctl.ts ls foundries       # list all candidate foundries (executables) which can generate content ./spryctl.ts ls --tree          # TODO: list all candidate sqlpage_files content files as a tree ./spryctl.ts ls head            # list names of files which will generate SQL DDL/DML for "init" operations that go before sqlpage_files inserts
 ./spryctl.ts ls tail            # list names of files which will generate SQL DDL/DML for "finalization" operations that go after sqlpage_files inserts